Three-Light Setup for Portrait Photos

 Homework

 So now you have a solid understanding of the three different ways that you can use a third flash.
-Now it’s time for some homework.
+Now it’s for some homework.
 I want you to practice setting up your third flash in these different ways and experimenting until it looks just right.

-Then I want you to forget all about what I’ve taught you, and I want you to play around with different setups.
+Then I want you to forget all about what I’ve taught you, and I want you to around with different setups.
 I want you to have the freedom to move any of the lights in any places that you want and try to get something really interesting.

 As a bit of inspiration, here’s a setup that I really like to use, and I call it the double kicker setup.